 From the positive aspects, it remains that the app is available in both the free version and the Pro.
 The difference is almost invisible, with the exception of some new filters and effects.

 Polarr is meant for deep color correction of JPEG images.
-Artists and web designers can use it instead of Illustrator and Photoshop.
+Artists and web designers can use it instead of Illustrator and Photoshop for Chromebook.

 The online and desktop versions are free but have some limitations in terms of functionality.